-We seek to understand how i) elements of the environment (sensory cues), ii) the organism’s physiological state (aging, food intake), and iii) genetic background affect the functional dynamics of neurons and neuronal circuits, and ultimately shape animals’ behavior.
+We seek to understand how i) elements of the environment (sensory cues), ii) an organism’s physiological state (aging, food intake), and iii) genetic background affect the functional dynamics of neurons and neuronal circuits, and ultimately shape animals’ behavior.
 We focus on learning and locomotion.

-There are things in life outside the lab that can be fascinating, too, so discover our suggestions on things worth exploring beyond research.
+Lastly, there are things in life outside the lab that can be fascinating, too, so discover our suggestions on things worth exploring beyond research.

 Feel free to share with us your ideas, comments or suggestions.